maxinne-dev/teste-cadastro-atestados/TASKS.md

    - [ ] Explain the no-API scope and where to hook real services later

 28. Demo script
 - [ ] Outline steps for a UI-only walkthrough covering all pages, forms, and modals

+- Section test checklist
+  - [ ] Run full checks (typecheck/tests; lint deferred) and update README with how to run tests
+  - [ ] Capture a short checklist of what to verify during the demo

 ---

 Out of scope for this phase: Any backend communication, token handling beyond a local dummy, real ICD API calls, persistence beyond in-memory mocks, and server-driven authorization.
 API integration will be implemented in a later phase after GUI validation.